LemonnierThomas/holbertonschool-shell/permissions/README.md

 4-empty : create an empty file named "hello"

 5-execute : this script add the permission to execute the file to the file owner

+6-multiple_permissions : this script adds execute permissions to file owner and group owner, and give read only to other user